Ryan White: Battle with schools

 Western Middle School in Russiaville faced enormous pressure from many parents and faculty to prevent White from returning to the campus after his diagnosis became widely known.
 In the school of 360 total students, 117 parents and 50 teachers signed a petition encouraging school leaders to ban White from school.
 Due to the widespread fear and ignorance of AIDS, the principal and later the school board succumbed to this pressure and prohibited re-admittance.
-The White family filed a lawsuit seeking to overturn the decision.
-The Whites initially filed suit in the U.S. District Court in Indianapolis.
+The White family filed a federal lawsuit seeking to overturn the decision.
+The Whites initially filed suit in the U.S. District Court for the Southern District of Indiana.
 The court, however, declined to hear the case until administrative appeals had been resolved.
 On November 25, an Indiana Department of Education officer ruled that the school must follow the Indiana Board of Health guidelines and that White must be allowed to attend school.

-The means of transmission of HIV had not yet been fully understood by the mid- to late 1980s.
+In the mid and late 1980s, the means of transmission of HIV were not yet fully understood.
 Scientists knew it spread via blood and was not transmittable by any sort of casual contact (such as shaking hands or being in the same room), but as recently as 1983, the American Medical Association had thought that "Evidence Suggests Household Contact May Transmit AIDS", and the belief that the disease could easily spread persisted.
 Children with AIDS were still rare; at the time of White's rejection from school, the Centers for Disease Control and Prevention knew of only 148 cases of pediatric AIDS in the United States.
 Many families in Kokomo believed his presence posed an unacceptable risk.
 When White was permitted to return to school for one day in February 1986, 151 of 360 students stayed home.
 He also worked as a paperboy, and many of the people on his route canceled their subscriptions, believing that HIV could be transmitted through newsprint.